FTU-Legacy-63/G02/MIDTERM_VERIFICATION.md

 ## 4. What will your team do next about this issue?

+**Answer:**

 We will build a **rule-based consequence matrix** that connects:

 > **Case Financial State + Diagnosis + Treatment + Timing + Stakeholder Priorities → Consequences → Final Outcome & Feedback**

 Instead of labeling each option as simply right or wrong, the matrix will define how a decision performs under different conditions and what trade-offs it creates.

-We will then **test several representative decision paths** and ask a mentor with relevant financial experience to review whether the relationships and consequences are reasonable and realistic for an educational simulation.
+We will then test several representative decision paths and ask a mentor with relevant financial experience to review whether the relationships and consequences are **reasonable and realistic for an educational simulation**.

 This will allow us to finalize the decision logic before integrating it into the playable Week 6 build.